Greenhouse gas emissions by the United Kingdom

 Emissions decreased in the 2010s due to the closure of almost all coal-fired power stations.
 In 2020 emissions per person were somewhat over 6 tonnes when measured by the international standard production based greenhouse gas inventory, near the global average.
 But consumption based emissions include GHG due to imports and aviation so are much larger, about 10 tonnes per person per year.

-The UK has committed to carbon neutrality by 2050 and the Energy and Climate Intelligence Unit has said it would be affordable.
+The UK has committed to net zero by 2050.
 The target for 2030 is a 68% reduction compared with 1990 levels.
 The UK has been successful in keeping its economic growth alongside taking climate change action.
-Since 1990, the UK’s greenhouse gas emissions have reduced by 44% while the economy has grown by around 75% up until 2019.
+Since 1990, the UK's greenhouse gas emissions have been reduced by 50% while the economy has grown by around 79% up until 2022.
 One of the methods of reducing emissions is the UK Emissions Trading Scheme.

 Meeting future carbon budgets will require reducing emissions by at least 3% a year.
 At the 2021 United Nations Climate Change Conference the Prime Minister said the government would not be "lagging on lagging", but in 2022 the opposition said Britain was badly behind in such home insulation.
 The Committee on Climate Change, an independent body which advises the UK and devolved government, has recommended hundreds of actions to the government, including better energy efficiency, such as in housing.
+In a 2024 report to parliament, the Climate Change Committee stated that only a third of the emissions reductions necessary to meet their 2030 target (68% of 1990 emission levels) were covered by credible plans.